risquanter/simulation-util/README.md

 ﻿# Overview
 This library provides a low-level yet flexible probability modeling toolkit built on Keelin’s Metalog distribution system [1] and the HDR pseudo-random number generator (PRNG) proposed by Hubbard [2].

 It is designed for cybersecurity practitioners, tool providers, and decision scientists who want to accurately represent risks and translate expert judgment into quantitative models.
-By using structured confidence levels—often expressed as probability triplets (e.g., with 10% certainty losses will be below 2 million, with 50% certainty below 16 million, and with 90% certainty below 20 million)—experts can articulate their insights in a way that is both intuitive and mathematically rigorous.
+By using structured confidence levels—often expressed as probability triplets (e.g., with 10% certainty losses will be below 2 million, with 50% certainty below 16 million, and with 90% certainty below 20 million)—experts can articulate their assesments in a way that is both intuitive and mathematically rigorous.

 The key advantage of this toolkit is that it enables precise, simulation-based quantitative risk assessment and aggregation on the JVM without requiring experts to master complex mathematics.
 This makes it possible to incorporate expert elicitation directly into robust probabilistic models, supporting better-informed decisions in high-stakes domains such as cybersecurity and enterprise risk management.